build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 date: 2022-07-14
 ---

 [Apache Kafka](https://kafka.apache.org/documentation/) serves as a key component in data architectures.
-It has a rich ecosystem for building scalable data intensive services including data pipelines, microservices, etc.
+It has a rich ecosystem for building scalable data intensive services including data pipelines, etc.

 - With Kafka client ([Producer](https://kafka.apache.org/documentation/#producerapi) and [Consumer](https://kafka.apache.org/documentation/#consumerapi)) APIs, you can choose from a variety of [programming languages](https://cwiki.apache.org/confluence/display/kafka/clients) to produce and consume data from Kafka topics.
 - You can integrate heterogenous data systems using [Kafka Connect](https://kafka.apache.org/documentation/#connect) with it's extensive suite of pre-built connectors and a framework that allows you to build custom integrations if you wish to.
 - You can use [Kafka Streams](https://kafka.apache.org/documentation/streams/) (Java library) for developing streaming applications to process data flowing through Kafka topics.

-Common requirements in data processing include filtering data, transforming it from one form to another, applying an action to each data record etc. These are often categorized as **stateless** operations because they don't mutate data.
+Common requirements in data processing include filtering data, transforming it from one form to another, applying an action to each data record etc. These are often categorized as **stateless** operations.
 Kafka Streams is an ideal candidate if you want to apply stateless transformations on streaming data in Kafka.
 The [KStream](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html) abstraction (part of Kafka Streams DSL API) offers functions such as `filter`, `map`, `groupBy` etc.

 In this blog post, you will get an overview of these stateless operations along with practical examples and code snippets.
 I have grouped them into the following categories: `map`, `filter`, `group`, `terminal` along with some miscellaneous features.